 However, this scenario is not always the case—after all, the more information that is submitted, the less time an interviewer will have to sift through it all.
 Accordingly, the interviewer may be more inclined to believe an applicant’s verbal responses.
 Either way, the best strategy for an interviewee to follow is typically to review the initial application thoroughly and take note of details that are easy to forget, like dates and dollar amounts.

-What to Bring to a Visa Application Interview
+What Should You Bring to a Visa Application Interview?

 The most important thing to bring to a visa application interview is a valid passport.
 Other important documents may include a copy of the initial application and a receipt notice, usually Form I-797.